yangorwell/NGPlus/README.md

+## NG+

+NG+ is a multi-step matrix-product natural gradient method for deep learning.

 ## Implementation of NG+ for ImageNet1K with PyTorch

-## Description

-This is an example of training ResNet-50 V1.5 with ImageNet1K  (ILSVRC2012) dataset by second-order optimizer NG+.
-NG+ is a novel approximate seond-order optimization method.
-With fewer iterations, NG+ can finish ResNet-50 V1.5 training within **40 epochs to top-1 accuracy of 75.9% using 16 Tesla V100 GPUs with batch size 4,096**.
+This is an example of training ResNet-50 V1.5 on the ImageNet1K  (ILSVRC2012) dataset.
+NG+ can finish the training within **40 epochs to top-1 accuracy of 75.9% using 16 Tesla V100 GPUs with batch size 4,096**.

 ## Model Architecture